We are committed to being open and accountable.

 Asking for your non-conviction information held a local police force system

-Police Certificates for travel or emigration to Australia, Belgium, Canada, New Zealand, South Africa of the United States of America.
+Police Certificates for travel or emigration to Australia, Belgium, Canada, New Zealand, South Africa of the United States of America

 If you are planning to travel or emigrate to any of these countries and need to provide the relevant High Commission or Embassy with confirmation of whether or not you have a criminal record, you will need to apply for a Police Certificate.
 You can get further information on how to apply for this information and what you can expect to receive by visiting the ACRO website.

-Asking information from the NPCC
+Asking information that the NPCC may hold about you

 NPCC FOI Status